 Instead: He merely programs them just to kill Goku, and expects them to obey him because he's their creator (unaware that they absolutely loathe him for turning them into cyborgs).

 - The most extreme turning point of the saga was only ever possible due to a massive avalanche of idiocy on the part of damn near everyone involved.

 - Cell interrupts Android 17 and Piccolo's much-lauded even battle, which Androids 16 and 18 are watching in the background, and makes it perfectly clear that he wants to absorb 17 and 18 to achieve his perfect form.
 When Cell nearly kills Piccolo and utterly curbstomps 17, 16 steps in and stops Cell before he can absorb 17, then proceeds to more than hold his own against the bio-android.

-You'd Expect: For the Twins to immediately take the opportunity to RUN FOR THEIR LIVES.
+You'd Expect: For the twins to immediately take the opportunity to RUN FOR THEIR LIVES.

 Instead: They stand and watch.

-- Follow that up with a series of events which involves Tienshinhan putting his own life on the line with a furious assault of Neo Kikoho attacks to keep Cell back, and Cell destroying an entire fleet of islands because he can't find 18.
+- Follow that up with a series of events which involves Tien putting his own life on the line with a furious assault of Neo Kikoho attacks to keep Cell back, and Cell destroying an entire fleet of islands because he can't find 18.

 - Meanwhile, Goku is up on the Lookout with Gohan, and both are able to sense everything that is going on, yet Goku knows that neither of them has gained the strength to take on Cell and survive.